hrishikeshChandi/dept-faculty-scraper/README.md

    ```

 2. **Install Dependencies**:
-   Install the required Python libraries using:
    ```bash
    pip install -r requirements.txt
    ```

 3. **Set Up ChromeDriver**:
-   The application automatically manages ChromeDriver using `webdriver-manager`.
-Ensure you have Google Chrome installed.
+   Just make sure Google Chrome is installed. `webdriver-manager` will handle the rest.

 ## Usage

 1. **Run the Application**:
-   Start the Flask server by running:
    ```bash
    python app.py
    ```

 2. **Access the Application**:
-   Open a web browser and navigate to:
+   Open your browser and go to:
    ```
    http://127.0.0.1:8000
    ```

 3. **Search for Faculty**:
-   - Enter the department name (e.g., `cse`, `ise`, `ece`, etc.) in the input field.
+   - Type the department name (like `cse`, `ise`, `ece`, etc.) in the input box.
-   - The application will fetch and display the faculty names for the selected department.
+   - The app will show the faculty names for that department.

 ## File Structure

-- **app.py**: The main Flask application.
+- **app.py**: The main Flask app.
-- **templates/index.html**: The HTML template for the web interface.
+- **templates/index.html**: The web page layout.
-- **data.json**: A local cache file for storing faculty names.
+- **data.json**: Stores faculty names locally.

 ## Supported Departments

-The application supports the following departments:
+The app supports these departments:

 - Aerospace
 - Architecture